sante/lucidgloves-hardware/README.md

 7. Something to mount the controller/tracker on your hand
    - Elastic works well for oculus controllers, I will be making some 3d printed mounts eventually

+Optional:
+8. Joysticks for locomotion
+   - I will be making a DIY treadmill eventually as well for those who would prefer that
+9. Buttons (Most can be replaced with gestures)

 More information will be available on the LucidVR site very soon.
 Will be releasing video tutorials on how to assemble and setup the gloves.